alvarocavalcanti/pierre-decheck/README.md

 # Pierre DeCheck
 Pull Request Dependency Check.

-It checks for pull requests dependencies, specified using keywords on pull request body or comments.
+It checks for pull requests dependencies, both same-repo and external, which should be defined by keywords on either pull request's body or comments:

 * Same repo: Depends on #1
 * External: Depends on alvarocavalcanti/pierre-decheck#1